|

 whatever filtering effects, etc. are in place).

-of camera Luddite, then?
-What's the deal with having an F in the first place, and
+some sort of camera Luddite, then?
+What's the deal with having an F in the first

-investment has been cast, for better or worse, on an eclectic collection of non-AI
+thing, my investment has been cast, for better or worse, on an eclectic collection

-to AF tomorrow, I'd have to punt nearly all of the lenses to realize any sort of
+to upgrade to AF tomorrow, I'd have to punt nearly all of the lenses to realize any

-benefit from autofocussing.
-Besides which, my eyes are sound enough to do manual
+sort of benefit from autofocussing.
+Besides which, my eyes are sound enough to do

-focus, despite having worn glasses most of my life.
-At the time I bought the F, I
+manual focus, despite having worn glasses most of my life.
+At the time I bought the

 place -- lenses -- rather than food) and the F had the critical features I wanted